When I was a kid, my late aunt used to talk a lot about grass-fed meat. She would even start a fight if we bought meat other than grass-fed ones.

 Likely free from hormones and antibiotics

-Grain fed cows are given hormones to increase their weight and provide more meat.
+Grain-fed cows are given hormones to increase their weight and provide more meat.
 The animals are confined to smaller spaces, which increases the spread of disease.

 So farmers use antibiotics to control it.
 Consuming meat that is exposed to a variety of antibiotics could increase the risk of antibiotic resistance in human beings.
 The hormones in grain-fed beef can also cause early puberty in kids.

 Grass-fed meat is good for the environment.

 Ruminant animals and grass-fed cows have a symbiotic relationship with the pastures they graze.
 Not only do they clear fields and encourage new plant growth, but they also build fertile soil with their nutrient-rich compostable manure.